Communication Studies (CMST)

 Pre-requisites: junior standing.

-This class focuses on developing leaders interested in sports from both a career perspective and as an avocation.
-Students will learn: to translate what they have done in sports to find career success; valuable leadership and networking skills to help you rise to the top; how to build an effective team; how to brand yourself over social media and LinkedIn.
+Focuses on developing leaders interested in sports from both a career perspective and as an avocation.
+Topics include how to translate what they have done in sports to find career success; valuable leadership and networking skills to help rise to the top; how to build an effective team; and how to brand yourself over social media and LinkedIn.

 CMST 439.
 TOPICS IN LEADERSHIP AND STRATEGIC COMMUNICATION.
 5 Credits.

-This course is a variable topic course focusing on leadership and/or strategic communication.
-Areas which might be covered include skills training, readings in the knowledge and techniques of leadership, and the effective use of strategic communication.
-This course is designed to be both a theory and application course.
+Variable topic course focusing on leadership and/or strategic communication.
+Areas covered include skills training, readings in the knowledge and techniques of leadership, and the effective use of strategic communication.
+Designed to be both a theory and application course.

 CMST 458.
 TOPICS IN IMAGE, MESSAGES AND MEANING.
 5 Credits.

-This course allows students to learn effective visual and written communication in the creation of meaning.
-Students will be offered the opportunity to gain knowledge and build on this information by evaluating others' efforts at message design, and then by creating their own effective image and/or message to convey meaning.
+Effective visual and written communication in the creation of meaning is discussed.
+Gain knowledge and build on information by evaluating others' efforts at message design, and create effective images and/or messages to convey meaning.

 CMST 461.
 INTRODUCTION TO PUBLIC RELATIONS THEORY.
 5 Credits.